Tevet 5786, Issue no. 25

 Rabbi David Eigner

-Uprooting a pomegranate tree with inedible fruit
+Uprooting a tree that yields sour fruit

 Clip

-The Journey to the Forbidden Place
+The journey to the forbidden place

 Chasalat–Aleh Katif stands at the forefront of the insect-free leafy vegetable industry, operating under the guidance and supervision of the Torah VeHa’aretz Institute.
 Founded in Gush Katif and now based in Sderot, Chasalat upholds the highest standards of kashrut, minimizes pesticide use, and is committed exclusively to Hebrew labor.